Your Brambleberry wedding questions answered!

 Do you allow pets?

 No, our insurance company will not permit pets due to liability issues.
-Our sheep and chickens have been attacked by dogs so we cannot allow their safety to be compromised.

 Can we look around the farm buildings?